 The Center for Excellence in Aging & Longevity (CEAL) spearheads efforts to meet the current and emerging challenges of healthy aging across the lifespan.

-These unprecedented demographic challenges will require adaptive leadership, inclusiveness and innovation across human services, community, business, and government sectors for older adults, SDSU stakeholders, today’s youth, and community members to prepare for and enjoy the “longevity dividend” of increased life expectancy for 10 to 30 years beyond retirement age.
+Addressing these unparalleled demographic challenges will require adaptive leadership, inclusivity, and innovation.
+Collaboration across sectors is imperative to prepare for and embrace the “longevity dividend” — a potential 10 to 30 years of life beyond retirement age.

 In response to these pivotal challenges, the SDSU Social Policy Institute was instrumental in the creation of the Center for Excellence in Aging & Longevity (CEAL).
 As an integral part of SDSU’s College of Health and Human Services, CEAL is at the forefront of initiatives to tackle the present and emerging challenges of healthy aging throughout the lifespan.
 CEAL spearheads efforts to promote collaboration and community engagement with healthcare, government agencies, local nonprofit organizations, philanthropic partners, and educational institutions.